-Launch Manager allows you to set the five launch keys located above the keyboard.
-See "Launch Keys" on page 18 for the location of the launch key.
+Launch Manager allows you to set the four launch keys located above the keyboard.
+See "Launch Keys" on page 22 for the location.

 You can access the Launch Manager by clicking on Start, Programs, and then Launch Manager to start the application.